-In general, MOST foam play flooring / mats are made with a material called EVA (ethylene vinyl acetate) which is a foam rubber compound.
-For a while now it has been viewed as a healthier alternative to PVC and the process of making it excludes the use of chlorine which can produce carcinogenic compounds called dioxins.
+In general, MOST foam play flooring/mats are made with a material called EVA (ethylene vinyl acetate), which is a foam rubber compound.
+For a while now, it has been viewed as a healthier alternative to PVC, and the process of making it excludes the use of chlorine which can produce carcinogenic compounds called dioxins.
 This is part of why PVC is something to avoid.
-Healthy Child Healthy World discussed EVA in an article back in October of 2008, giving EVA the thumbs up as an alternative.

-Despite the fact that EVA foam does emit an “off-gassing” type smell, I cannot find information to disprove EVA’s safety as a material for use with children.
-Now, this doesn’t mean I am recommending you run out and buy them.
-There are three things to consider, I’ve discovered in my investigating:
+Even though EVA foam does emit an “off-gassing” type smell, I cannot find information to disprove EVA’s safety as a material for use with children.
+This doesn’t mean I recommend you run out and buy them.
+There are three things to consider I’ve discovered in my investigation:

 - PVC/Phthalates?
 Some companies who make these foam mats for kids will only go so far as to say that their product “meets the ASTM standards (American Standards for Toy Manufacturing) and are phthalate compliant.”
 Step2 told one of our readers that “Some components that are used with our ‘Playmats’ may contain small traces of pvc.”
 I don’t know if that means accessories or components of the mats themselves.
 But they will not go so far as to say they are phthalate free.
 I will be following up with them on this as soon as I get a moment to hop on the phone.

 - Microban.
 I’ve found a few brands of these play mats that boast they use Microban.
 Let’s not forget my position on the use of Microban and the extreme disillusion it creates for parents and caregivers.
-Microban does not protect your child from germs or illnesses, it protects the product from mildew and discoloration.
-Microban also does not disclose what its made of so the possibility of its use of Triclosan is a possibility.
-You can decide whether you want to avoid it or not.
+Microban does not protect your child from germs or illnesses, it protects the product from mildew and discoloration. .

 So there you go.
 I do believe EVA foam can be recycled and reused but it may be very tricky to find a place to bring it who’ll take it for recycling.
 From an environmental standpoint, EVA isn’t going to save the planet.
 So this one is up to you.

-This is where your judgment as a consumer and a parent will come in to play.
-I’ll provide you with a list of brands that I feel are acceptable as far as safety goes and I’ll give you a few more eco-friendly suggestions if that’s the direction you wish to go.
+This is where your consumer and parent judgment will come into play.
+I’ll provide you with a list of brands that I feel are acceptable as far as safety goes, and I’ll give you a few more eco-friendly suggestions if that’s the direction you wish to go.

 EVA Foam Options

-- Skip Hop Playspot Interlocking Foam Tiles – These claim to be PVC, Phthalate and BPA free and made of EVA.
-They are cute, colorful and moderately stylish compared to most but they do come at a higher price.
+- Skip Hop Playspot Interlocking Foam Tiles – Made of EVA.
+They are cute, colorful, and moderately stylish compared to most, but they do come at a higher price.

 - Soft Tiles Interlocking Foam Floor Mats – Made of EVA and website claims they do not use any phthalates or BPA.